cynarrator/cynarrator.github.io/_posts/2023-08-14-What-You-Need-To-Know-About-Using-SSH-With-Github-and-Gitlab.md

 ### For Windows users
 * Make sure that GitBash is installed
 * Your ssh folder could be located in ``C://Users/<your_username>/.ssh/``.
 You may want to enable ``Show Hidden Folders`` option if you do not see it
-* Windows uses backshash(\\) to indicate directory path, however, you are supposed to use forwardslash(/) in the config file
+* Windows uses backslash(\\) to indicate directory path, however, you are supposed to use forwardslash(/) in the config file
 * Tick ``File name extensions`` under File explorer View tab.
 You should always keep it enabled

 ### For GNU/Linux users